Equations of tropical varieties: Bend loci

-Modulo the congruence $\bend(f)$, we may assume the minima $m$ and $m'$ are each attained at least twice; for, if $m$ is attained only once by some $g_a$ and $g_b$ is the minimum of the remaining non-minimal terms, then
+Modulo the congruence $\bend(f)$, we may assume the minima $m$ and $m'$ are each attained at least twice by the following argument.
+If $m$ is attained only once by some $g_a$, and $g_b$ achieves the minimum of the remaining non-minimal terms, then